DineWithMe/Development-Tools/README.md

 Recommendation on visual studio code extensions also available.
 Having a good editor is like having a good weapon, I strongly suggest you polish your weapon to ease your development process and enhance your development experience.

-Unlike library, editor choice is very personal, use what best fit you.
+Unlike library, editor choice is very personal, use what fit you best.

 ## Code Maintenance